KittyGiraudel/site/_posts/2014-03-31-getting-the-most-out-of-sass-placeholders.md

 ## Mixin both mixin and placeholder

 See what I did?
 With the title?
-"Mixin"..
-Because it's like...
-Nevermind.
+"Mixin"… Because it's like… Nevermind.
 I opened a SassMeister gist and started playing around to see if I could come up with a solution.
 First of all, what I ended up with is not unique.
 People have done it before me; and I remember seeing frameworks using it already.

 My idea was the following: extend the placeholder when possible, else include the mixin.
 Also, I didn't want to have code duplicates.
 Whenever I need to make a change in the code, I don't want to edit both the placeholder and the mixin.
 There should be only a single place where the code lies.